S-North/DnD-React/README.md

  ## Completed

  ## To Do
- ### Short term
+ * Short term
     * create editable list of senses, languages, damage types, etc. Make this a fairly generic campaign management feature.
     * Refactor the add new monster to compendium form into a more general monster edit form.
 To be used for adding & editing monsters in the compendium & in encounters.
 Add all attributes in the current data model (senses, languages, resistances, etc currently missiong from form).
     * Fix the initiative order in the running encounter.
 PCs appear grouped & in alphabetical order, regardless of their actual init.
     * Implement basic combat
         * attack actions > target player > roll damage > check for resistances > apply damage to HP.
         * area attack actions, like above but targeting multiple people.
         * Turn tracker.
 Move turn forward/backwards.
 Highlight current turn (css).
 Track rounds.
     * NPCs.
 Create, add to encounters, etc.
- ### Medium Term
+ * Medium Term
+    * update design.
+Make it nice and compact but ledgeable.
+Consistent design language.
+Icons.
+    * import/export monsters, pc/npc, campaigns, adventures, encounters, etc
     * Copy encounters
     * Move monsters to another encounter e.g. if a baddie flees, copy them to later encounter with the same HP/conditions etc.
+* Long Term
+    * Keyboard controls/shortcuts

 ## Data
 The state for this app is stored in json https://www.w3schools.com/whatis/whatis_json.asp

 The state will be served by json-server using Javascript fetch requests. https://www.npmjs.com/package/json-server